uob-coms20007/uob-coms20007.github.io/computability/goedel.md

 - use the Gödel numbering to reflect them into functions $\mathbb{N} \to \mathbb{N}$, and
 - compute these reflected functions in While itself.

-Why we might want to do this last thing will become evident early next week.
+Why we might want to do this last thing will become evident soon.